Maria Theresa: Late reign

 The relationship between Maria Theresa and Joseph was not without warmth but was complicated and their personalities clashed.
 Despite his intellect, Maria Theresa's force of personality often made Joseph cower.
 Sometimes, she openly admired his talents and achievements, but she was also not hesitant to rebuke him.
 She even wrote: "We never see each other except at dinner ...
 His temper gets worse every day ...
 Please burn this letter ...
 I just try to avoid public scandal."
 In another letter, also addressed to Joseph's companion, she complained: "He avoids me ...
 I am the only person in his way and so I am an obstruction and a burden ...
 Abdication alone can remedy matters."
 After much contemplation, she chose not to abdicate.
 Joseph himself often threatened to resign as co-regent and emperor, but he, too, was induced not to do so.
 Her threats of abdication were rarely taken seriously; Maria Theresa believed that her recovery from smallpox in 1767 was a sign that God wished her to reign until death.
 It was in Joseph's interest that she remained sovereign, for he often blamed her for his failures and thus avoided taking on the responsibilities of a monarch.

 Joseph and Prince Kaunitz arranged the First Partition of Poland despite Maria Theresa's protestations.
 Her sense of justice pushed her to reject the idea of partition, which would hurt the Polish people.
 She even once argued, "What right have we to rob an innocent nation that it has hitherto been our boast to protect and support?"
 The duo argued that it was too late to abort now.
-Besides, Maria Theresa herself agreed with the partition when she realised that Frederick II of Prussia and Catherine II of Russia would do it with or without Austrian participation.
-Maria Theresa claimed and eventually took Galicia and Lodomeria; in the words of Frederick, "the more she cried, the more she took".
+Besides, Maria Theresa herself agreed with the partition when she realised that Frederick the Great of Prussia and Catherine the Great of Russia would do it with or without Austrian participation.
+Maria Theresa claimed and eventually took Galicia and Lodomeria; in the words of Frederick II, "the more she cried, the more she took".